khalid-naami/khalid-naami.github.io/blog/2026-04-22-collar-strategy-complete-portfolio-protection.md

 The Collar Strategy is the ultimate expression of quantitative risk management.
 It represents a mature transition from aggressively seeking returns to structurally protecting wealth.

-By using the premium from a Covered Call to finance a Protective Put, and by timing the execution using Gamma Exposure data, the strategic analyst mathematically eliminates catastrophic tail-risk without spending a dime of portfolio capital.
+By using the premium from a Covered Call to finance a Protective Put, and by timing the execution using <a href="/blog/how-to-trade-gamma-exposure-quantitative-guide" target="_blank">Gamma Exposure</a> data, the strategic analyst mathematically eliminates catastrophic tail-risk without spending a dime of portfolio capital.